Check out some clever ideas. Find an expert. Do some database research. These resources are designed to help you jumpstart your reporting.

 The styleguide includes entries on online writing best practices, modifying your site for search engine optimization and an Ask an Editor section where visitors can ask questions about their particular issue.

 This site, written by Jim Hall, a reporter for the Fredericksburg, VA Free Lance-Star, is divided into three main sections and 17 subsections.
 The main sections reflect the principal duties of the journalist: reporting, writing and rewriting.

 Digital Journalist Survival Guide: A Glossary of Tech Terms You Should Know

 Jennifer 8 Lee (a former member of Poynter’s National Advisory Board) wrote a glossary of terms for journalists operating in the digital space.
 These terms and acronyms are essential when understanding how the Internet is populated with content, and how that content makes its way onto other networks and devices.
 The glossary relates to web standards, programming, online tools, social networking, online advertising and basic technology.

 The Citizen Media Law Project is hosted by the Berkman Center for Internet & Society at Harvard University.
-It’s a new pro bono initiative that connects lawyers from across the country with online journalists and digital media creators who need legal help.
-Lawyers participating in OMLN will provide qualifying online publishers with pro bono and reduced fee legal assistance on a broad range of legal issues, including business formation and governance, copyright licensing and fair use, employment and freelancer agreements, access to government information, pre-publication review, and representation in litigation.
+It’s a pro bono initiative that connects lawyers from across the country with online journalists and digital media creators who need legal help.
+Lawyers participating in the Online Media Legal Network will provide qualifying online publishers with pro bono and reduced fee legal assistance on a broad range of legal issues, including business formation and governance, copyright licensing and fair use, employment and freelancer agreements, access to government information, pre-publication review, and representation in litigation.